jennfshr/vnc2hpc/README.md

 Currently, three window managers are supported.
 The window manager supplies the graphical interface to the system you're connecting to with the tool.
 The window managers are deliberately selected among those that use the least resources, so you'll note that the gnome-session is unavailable under vnc2hpc.

-*Note: Investigations into openbox support is on-going, as it is a more modern stacking interface than those currently offered.*
+*NOTE: Investigations into openbox support is on-going, as it is a more modern stacking interface than those currently offered.*

 _____